swiss-ai-center/a-guide-to-mlops/docs/part-4-labeling-the-data-and-retrain/chapter-44-retrain-the-model-from-new-data-with-dvc.md

 python3.13 scripts/parse_annotations.py
 ```

-The a3.13ated images will be copied to the `data/raw` directory.
+The annotated images will be copied to the `data/raw` directory.
 The output
 should look like this:

 ```text